 Geographical and Provider Variations:

-• The price of methylation tests varies with geographical location and the laboratories providing the service.
+The price of methylation tests varies depending on the geographical location and the laboratories providing the service.
 Factors such as the type of test kit, the specific laboratories used, and the extent of the analysis can significantly affect the final cost.
-Patients should determine whether their test will be funded or if they qualify for discounts, particularly if uninsured.
+Patients should determine whether their test will be funded or if they qualify for discounts, mainly if they are uninsured.

 Cost Per Sample

-3. Tissue Samples: Methylation tests using tissue samples, such as those taken during a biopsy, can vary widely in cost, depending on the specific type of tissue and the extent of analysis required.
+- Tissue Samples: Methylation tests using tissue samples, such as those taken during a biopsy, can vary widely in cost, depending on the specific tissue type and the extent of analysis required.
 These tests are usually more complex and may be priced similarly to or higher than blood-based tests.

 Cost comparison between self-paid and insurance-covered scenarios: